 Planes: Internal flights are based on economy class, with reputable airlines.
 Pre-flight seat allocation is not available on international and internal flight sectors.

 Cruise ships: On this tour you will take a 4-night cruise down the Nile River.
-Your cabin on your Nile River cruise ship will have a private bathroom and French balcony.
 Please note that the cruise ship and all shore excursions arranged by the cruise are on a shared basis.